supertestnet/8bit-cpu-for-bitvm/README.md

 Commands 1-10 (but not 8) take parameters.
 After specifying the command, give a number 0-15.
 Commands 1, 2, 3, and 4 use this number to set the ram to that byte, which it then loads into A (LDA), adds to A (ADD), subtracts from A (SUB), or overwrites with the contents of A (STA).
 Command 5 puts the number you specify directly into register A (usually it's a 1 or a 0 but it can be anything from 0 to 15).
 Commands 6 and 7 use the number you specify to determine which Assembly instruction in your program you want to jump to.
 Command 9 uses the number you specify to select a byte of ram so that, with the next command (.word), you can initialize it to a certain value.
 The .word command uses the number you specifiy to initialize the previously-selected byte of ram to the value of the number you picked.

-# How to use the compiler
+# How to use the installable compiler

 Create a .asm file with your program in it.
 See the example .asm programs included in this repository for help with getting the syntax right.
 Some of the programs are also explained below, under Sample Programs, in case you have trouble understanding how Assembly works.
 Also feel free to jump in [our telegram chat](https://t.me/bitvm_chat) and ask for help.
 To test a program, first run the compiler like this: